 - Within cities we find key challenges to long-term social, economic, and environmental sustainability; processes of exclusion and deepened inequalities are occurring at such a scale that new geographies of power and injustice arise.
 In this context, planning and socio-spatial practices have become key instruments to understanding and intervening in complex realities that require both physical and social comprehension.
 This course introduces key concepts about the history, theory, and practice of urban planning and sustainability.
 It emphasizes how the physical elements of cities are related to and interact with the social, cultural, economic, and political aspects of cities.
 This course is taught by locally based faculty.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 The program starts in arguably the most prominent “world” city in the United States.
-In New York, you will meet classmates and faculty and be introduced to field experiences by exploring neighborhoods, visiting nongovernmental organizations, and hearing from public officials.
-The world journey commences with a discussion of local conditions and issues as well as an acknowledgment that while every city is local, it is also a piece of the global puzzle.
+In New York, you will meet classmates and faculty and be introduced to field experiences by exploring neighborhoods, visiting nongovernmental organizations, meeting with actors from the private sector, and hearing from public officials.
+You will discuss local conditions and issues and discover that, while every city is local, it is also a piece of the global puzzle.

 The cosmopolitan capital city of Buenos Aires has a history with an enduring legacy: European-influenced architecture, an extraction economy, large landowners, an influential Catholic church, charismatic political leadership and military dictatorships, a tradition of public protest, and a cultural heritage embedded in the tango.
 Underlying it all are the complex lives of a diverse society where former owners now work to survive and former workers now manage retaken factories.